1. Dear White People

 Written by: Gillian Robespierre

-Starring: Jenny Slate, Jake Lacy, Gaby Hoffman, David Cross
+Starring: Jenny Slate, Jake Lacy, Gaby Hoffmann, David Cross

 A sweet, hilarious comedy about love, sex, Brooklyn, money, being in your twenties, and…abortion.
 After getting dumped by her boyfriend and going on a bender, a 28-year-old stand-up comedian (Slate) has a one-night stand with a wholesome business school student from Vermont (Lacy) — and gets pregnant.
 Robespierre shows it’s possible to have a light touch with controversial, serious subjects. —Doree Shafrir